forestgrape/coronavirus/1_introduction/social_life.md

 # Thoughts on Covid and Social Life

-> Originally written during the second Covid wave in Europe in late autumn 2020.
+> Originally written during the second Covid wave in Europe in late autumn 2020,  corrections have been done since.